KieranSweeden/gig-mate/README.md

 The primary goal of GigMate, is to provide it's users with an elegant and simple way of organising & structuring their personal setlists & repertoire of songs, for use on stage and at home.

 GigMate is targeting music professionals as a target audience, who are often performing in various bands and entertainment agencies.
-Being involved with various acts can often bring organisational challenges as songs are often performed in various keys.
+Being involved with various acts can often bring organisational challenges as songs are often performed in various keys and setlists are often changed to suit the occasion.

 GigMate's sole purpose is to help music professionals in organising their repertoire into various setlists & sets of their own creation.
 The ease of accessing their personal repertoire and sets for their gigs will provide the user with confidence and peace of mind, which will also translate in maintaining a professional presence amongst their peers, bringing more potential work in the future.